 Ed is the owner of Gamble Funeral Service.
-He is an active member of White Bluff United Methodist Church where he serves on the Endowment Committee.
+He is an active member of White Bluff United Methodist Church where he serves on the Nominations Committee.
 Ed is a member of the Executives Association of Savannah and Port City Lions Club.
 He is a graduate of the University of South Carolina and Gupton-Jones College of Mortuary Science.
 Ed earned the lifetime designation and maintains annual certification as a Certified Funeral Service Practitioner through the Academy of Professional Funeral Service Practice.
 He is a board certified funeral director and embalmer in Georgia, South Carolina and North Carolina.
 Ed was General Manager of Sipple Mortuary for eight years prior to starting Gamble Funeral Service.
-He is a member and former President of the Georgia Funeral Directors Association.
+He is a member and Past President of the Georgia Funeral Directors Association.
 After almost 40 years as a volunteer firefighter, Ed retired in May 2020 as a Captain with the Clarendon County Fire Department, where he was voted Officer of the Year in 2017 and inducted into the Hall of Fame in 2018.
 He has a daughter and son-in-law, Elizabeth and Sean Briley.
-Elizabeth and Sean have four children, Donnie, Hope, Aidan and Rowan, and his five great-grandsons, Bentley, Ashton, Avery, Audenlee and Trace.
+Ed is known as “G” to his four grandchildren, Donnie, Hope, Aidan and Rowan, and his five great-grandsons, Bentley, Ashton, Avery, Audenlee and Trace.

 Consultant ♦ Funeral Director